-American courts were reluctant to get involved in prison affairs during most of the 19th century.
-Until the 1960s, the courts used a hands-off approach to dealing with corrections.
-Since, the court has recognized that “Prison walls do not form a barrier separating prison inmates from the protections of the Constitution” (Turner v.
-Safley, 1987).
-Prisoners do give up certain rights because of conviction, but not all of them.
-The high courts have established that prisoners retain certain constitutional rights.
-As the Court stated in Hudson v.
-Palmer (1984), “While prisoners enjoy many protections of the Constitution that are not fundamentally inconsistent with imprisonment itself or incompatible with the objectives of incarceration, imprisonment carries with it the circumscription or loss of many rights as being necessary to accommodate the institutional needs and objectives of prison facilities, particularly internal security and safety.”
-This statement shows that institutional safety and security will usually trump inmate rights when the two collide in Court.
+The higher courts have established that prisoners have some constitutional rights that must be respected.
+In a case called Hudson v.
+Palmer (1984), the court stated that “While prisoners enjoy many protections of the Constitution that are not fundamentally inconsistent with imprisonment itself or incompatible with the objectives of incarceration, imprisonment carries with it the circumscription or loss of many rights as being necessary to accommodate the institutional needs and objectives of prison facilities, particularly internal security and safety.”
+This means that even though prisoners have rights, they may still lose some of them if they interfere with the safety and security of the prison.

-The phrase political right refers to rights related to participation in the democracy of the United States.
-Chief among these is the right to vote.
-The Constitution of the United States allows states to revoke a person’s right to vote upon conviction but does not require it.
-Several states revoke the right to vote while a person is incarcerated but restore the right once the person is released from prison.
-A few states revoke the right to vote for life when a person is convicted of a felony.
-The right to vote cannot be denied to those who are pretrial detainees confined to jail or someone who is a misdemeanant.
-These individuals are usually given the right to vote by absentee ballot.
+The term political right refers to the rights related to participating in the democracy of the United States.
+The most important of these rights is the right to vote.
+The Constitution of the United States allows states to take away a prisoner’s right to vote if they are convicted of a crime, but it doesn’t make it a requirement.
+Some states take away the right to vote while the person is in prison but restore it once they are released.
+However, a few states take away the right to vote for life for people who have been convicted of a felony.

 The Right to Free Speech and Assembly